eth-cscs/manta/README.md

 - Filter information to a HSM group
 - Update node boot image based on CFS configuration name
 - Audit/Log
+- Delete all data related to CFS configuration

 ## Configuration